-Albina with her husband Amar and their son Sami, 5.
+Albina Koshmambetova, husband Amar and their son Sami, 6.

-Albina first came over to work in England in 2005.
+Albina Koshmambetova first came over to work in England in 2005.
 The invitation came from a British company; previously she was working for the same company in Russia manufacturing drilling equipment.
 Although the company no longer exists, Albina still deals with the same customers.
-Currently, she is more involved with pipeline construction, working with British companies seeking to export to Russia for the Soviet Republics.
+Currently, she is more involved with pipeline construction, working with British companies seeking to export to Russia from the former Soviet Republics.

 “I think England is a good country for Sami,” says Albina, who is originally from Kazakhstan.
 “There was a reason I came here; there are more possibilities and opportunities.
 I was born in the Soviet Union, and back in those days if you demonstrated that you could do something, you could achieve a lot.
 Nowadays, however, you would not achieve as much.
 Here, you have many more opportunities to succeed.”